kaixqu/kaixqu.github.io/_pages/cv.md

 ### RESEARCH EXPERIENCE

 **MPC controller for agile quadrupedal robots** | ETH Zurich | Sep.
 2020 - now
-  - *Semester project under the supervision of Prof. Stelian Coros, the Computational Robotics Lab*
+Semester project | Supervisor: Prof. Stelian Coros, the Computational Robotics Lab
   - Proposed a new bipartite graph representation to express  CoPs' dependency on footsteps plans, which helps us establish the input constraints.
   - Implemented a MPC controller that can generate a dynamically feasible and stable trajectory and track a given reference trajectory using Linear Inverted Pendulum (LIP) model.
   - Solved the MPC problem with Sequential Quadratic Programming with BFGS approximation.

 ### WORK EXPERIENCE

 **Teaching Assistant for Linear System Theory** | ETH Zurich | Jul.
 2020 - Aug.
 2020
   - Worked on the exercises of Linear System Theory.
 Got more familiar LaTeX.

 ### SKILLS

 - Programming: C/C++, MATLAB & Simulink, Python, ROS/ROS2, LaTeX, HTML + CSS + JavaScript